Going Behind, Beneath & Beyond Rome’s Top Attractions

 Go behind the Trevi Fountain, go beyond the Roman Forum, go beneath the Vatican City – you will be glad you did.

 Rome’s most popular site.
 The Colosseum is at the top of most people’s list of places to visit in Rome.
 And with good reason.
-You have to really dislike archaeology and/or the ancient Romans not to want to see it for yourself.
+You have to have little or no interest in archaeology and/or the ancient Romans not to want to see it for yourself.

 Throwing a few coins into the pool of the Trevi Fountain is said to ensure a return to Rome.
 Whether you do want to return or not, the slightly over-the-top fountain is a popular spot to have your photograph taken.
 And a picturesque one it is, day or night.